laserkelvin/PySpecTools/README.md

 (typically new features) and Z are minor bug fixes.
 A freeze and release will typically occur when a new version with potentially backwards breaking changes are about to be made.
 The large changes typically occur once a year (based on the trend so far).

+Currently, `PySpecTools` is under the MIT license, which allows anyone to freely use and modify as you wish!

 ## Planned features

 1. Integration of deep learning tools for molecule identifiction and spectral assignment